Main illustration: Liz Meyer

 Sales collateral is now in the cloud and easy to track.
 Use DocSend to send case studies, presentations and other content – and then track prospect engagement in its dashboard.

 This is a tool that helps you build an outreach process.
-Called Sequences, these workflows keep reps on tasks so that no lead is ever forgotten.
+Outreach.io uses a feature called Sequences to drive further engagement with prospects.
+These workflows keep reps on tasks so that no lead is ever forgotten.

 Analytics and reporting tools

 Data is next to useless until it’s actionable.
 These tools allow you to visualize, scrutinize and mobilize decision making by making data accessible by stakeholders in impactful ways.

 Is it any surprise that Google Analytics made this list?
 This powerful analytics tool is used by sales teams to identify where leads bounce, the content they’re engaging with the most, how they found you, and where they are coming from to allow your team to identify new opportunities to engage prospects or strengthen sales enablement content to help reduce churn.

 Heap is a powerful analytics tool that contextualizes user actions with behavioral analytics to help sales teams make more impactful decisions.

 “Sales teams can leverage Heap to identify the actions and behaviours that produce long-term retention and increase activation rates”